smartaquametering/smartPhotometer/setup/README.md

 ## Being Smart - The difference

-Connect the smartAquaMeters microcontrollers (including their connected sensors) via WiFi to your internal network and orchestrate them by using simple web- or MQTT-based APIs.
+Connect the smartAquaMeter via WiFi to your internal network and orchestrate by using simple web- or MQTT-based APIs.

 ![Network](./network.png)

-Any device (e.g. PC, Laptop, Tablet, smartPhone, ...) with a standard web browser can be used to access a simple web page on the smartAquaMeters.
+Any device (e.g. PC, Laptop, Tablet, smartPhone, ...) with a standard web browser can be used to access a simple web page on the smartAquaMeter.

 A Javascript application will start within your browser and is triggering and managing all analytis, evaluation of measured values and their visualisation.